 Going back to that peak on the Avinode graph, it does suggest there is a lot of potential interest in flying privately during these health constrained times.
 As travel restrictions start to ease, this may well translate in to more private flying.

-Editorial Update: Private aviation flights have been bouncing back in May and June.
+Editorial Update: Private aviation flights have been bouncing back in May and June 2020.
 See the reports and graphs here.
+In 2021 private aviation flights reached record high levels.